nickeubank/ds4humans/_build/html/_sources/30_questions/06_positive_v_normative_examples.md

-# Positive and Normative Questions In Practice
+# Positive and Normative Questions in Practice

 Below are two vignettes of groups struggling to answer important questions about the world.
 Let's read them to see how Positive and Normative Questions interact in the context of real-world problems, and how you (as a data scientist) can wield your skills to be especially impactful.